Chipping Norton Stakes

-The Chipping Norton Stakes is an Australian Turf Club Group 1 Thoroughbred horse race for horses three years old and older, run at weight for age, over a distance of 1600 metres at Randwick Racecourse, Sydney, Australia in February or March.
-Prizemoney is A$600,000.
+The Verry Elleegant Stakes, registered as the Chipping Norton Stakes is an Australian Turf Club Group 1 Thoroughbred horse race for horses three years old and older, run at weight for age, over a distance of 1600 metres at Randwick Racecourse, Sydney, Australia, in February or March.
+Prizemoney is A$1,000,000.

 History

-The race is major preparatory race for the Group 1 Doncaster Handicap and Sydney Cup as the winner is exempt from ballot for entry into each race.
+The race is a major preparatory race for the Group 1 Doncaster Handicap and Sydney Cup as the winner is exempt from ballot for entry into each race.

 The race is named after the suburb Chipping Norton located in Liverpool located 27 kilometres south-west of Sydney.
 The race is usually held together with the Liverpool City Cup as part of the City of Liverpool festivities.

 Some outstanding champions have won this race including Phar Lap, Tranquil Star, Bernborough and Tulloch and Super Impose.

 Tie the Knot won the race four consecutive times, a feat matched by Winx in March 2019.